mozilla/notes/README.md

 ## What does it aim for

-This project does basically aim at opening a notepad in the Firefox toolbar to store notes about your browsing.
+This project let you open a notepad in the Firefox toolbar to store notes about your browsing.

 ## How can you use it